Getting people to know about your projects and your story through press is essential for your success.

 A PR agency will save you all the hassle and frustration of this process.
 (DM me for a really good agency referral with budgets $5k+)

-Then, you can use that publication for leverage for larger ones 😉
+Then, you can use those publications for leverage for larger ones 😉

 5. Be patient and reach to a lot of reporters